 - B&B Caldara – This traditional-style bed and breakfast is located 5 minutes drive from Cortina d’Ampezzo.

-Malga Ciapela, skiing the Dolomites in Veneto region
+Malga Ciapela, skiing the Dolomites in the Veneto region

 Malga Ciapela is a small fraction of Rocca Pietore town, also in Belluno province.
-So this, too, is not Trentino region but Veneto, so perfect if you are wondering how to get to the Dolomites from Venice.
+This, too, is not Trentino but Veneto.
+So perfect if you are wondering how to get to the Dolomites from Venice.
 It’s also a great destination if you want to take a Venice to Dolomites tour or organise a Venice Dolomites day trip.
 At an altitude of 1450 metres above sea level, this is one of the best places to visit in the Dolomites.

-Most Malga Ciapela lodges and accommodations are located strategically for both summer and winter holidays, close to the routes for some of the best hikes in the Dolomites as well as popular ski slopes.
+Most Malga Ciapela lodges and accommodations are located strategically for both summer and winter holidays.
+They are close to the routes for some of the best hikes in the Dolomites and popular ski slopes.

 Once on top, you will stare at a breathtaking view of the Dolomites.
-For who is planning ski holidays in the Dolomites, this is one of the best places.
+For those who are planning ski holidays in the Dolomites, this is one of the best places.
 Here is the 12-km Bellunese ski run that offers a fantastic view of the Sella mountain range.

 Dolomiti Superski, one of the best Dolomites ski resorts

 Dolomiti Superski is a huge ski area comprising of 1200 km of runs and 1177 km of runs for cross-country skiing.
 The winter activities you can do here are basically endless.
-One of the best ski resorts in the Dolomites, here anyone can find something to do, families, kids, beginners as well as advanced skiers.
+One of the best ski resorts in the Dolomites, here anyone can find something to do.
+Families, kids, beginners as well as advanced skiers will love it.

-It covers a large territory so you can access from multiple sides and enjoy its modern facilities, natural landscape of high mountains, gorgeous lakes, several valleys and romantic lights both during the day and in the evening.
+It covers a large territory.
+You can access from multiple sides and enjoy its modern facilities, natural landscape of high mountains, gorgeous lakes, several valleys and romantic lights day and night.
 Some of the most famous Dolomites ski resorts in Dolomiti Superski are Cortina d’Ampezzo, Val Gardena, Val di Fassa, Marmolada, Rio Pusteria-Bressanone, Arabba, Civetta.

-If you are planning on skiing the Dolomites, you can purchase the ski pass MyDolomiti Skicard and have access to all activities and ski runs.
+If you are planning on skiing the Dolomites, purchase the ski pass MyDolomiti Skicard to have access to all activities and ski runs.
 A pretty good deal.

 The best Via Ferrata in the Dolomites

-Walking along a via ferrata will give you the chance to climb the Dolomites and admire spectacular views only from the peaks you can see.
+Walking along a via ferrata will give you the chance to climb the Dolomites and admire unprecedented spectacular views.

 As mentioned above, Madonna di Campiglio and Brenta group are some of the best places if you want to climb a via ferrata in the Dolomites.
 These are usually medium and high difficulty levels.